-If you received a subsidy from a public utility company for the purchase or installation of any energy conservation measure, you can exclude it from income.
-Reduce the basis of the property on which you received the subsidy by the excluded amount.
+If you received a subsidy from a public utility company for the purchase or installation of any energy conservation measure for a dwelling unit, you can exclude it from income.
+Reduce the basis of the property for which you received the subsidy by the excluded amount.
 For more information on this subsidy, see Publication 525.